nosarthur/nosarthur.github.io/_posts/2018-02-10-quantum-computing.md

 * Nov.2017: [IBM announced 20-qubit processor for clients and 50-qubit prototype](https://www-03.ibm.com/press/us/en/pressrelease/53374.wss)
 * Jan.2018: [Intel announced 49-qubit processor](https://newsroom.intel.com/news/intel-advances-quantum-neuromorphic-computing-research/)

-They have agreed on the [cloud-based quantum computing architecture](https://en.wikipedia.org/wiki/Cloud-based_quantum_computing) and it is anticipated that soon quantum computing will bring breakthroughs to the following fields
+They have agreed on the [cloud-based quantum computing architecture](https://en.wikipedia.org/wiki/Cloud-based_quantum_computing) and it is anticipated that in the foreseeable future quantum computing will bring breakthroughs to drug development, material science, financial modeling, climate forecasting, etc.

-* drug development
-* material science
-* financial modeling
-* climate forecasting

-all of which are notoriously difficult problems in high performance computing.
 In particular, a lot of enthusiasm in the following two areas

 * chemistry simulation